dajmcdon/rvdss-canada/README.md

 The data was historically reported in weekly reports, but have moved to an interactive dashboard as of week 24 of the 2023-2024 season (week ending June 15, 2024).
 Historic reports and the interactive dashboard can be found [here](https://www.canada.ca/en/public-health/services/surveillance/respiratory-virus-detections-canada.html).

+IMPORTANT NOTE: "respiratory_detections.csv" was not tracking revisions correctly, so the epiweek and time_value columns were incorrect.
+The file has been fixed as of March 21st, 2025, but versions before this date have errors in them.
+The spelling of geo_values and column names has also changed to be consistent with previous seasons.

 ## Directory Structure

 For each season, there are 2 or 3 files: